 Sure Start Maternity Grant

-If you’re on a low income and receiving a qualifying benefit (like Income Support or income-based Jobseeker’s Allowance or Employment and Support Allowance), your right to claim a Sure Start Maternity Grant isn’t affected.
+If you’re on a low income and receiving a qualifying benefit (such as Income Support or income-based Jobseeker’s Allowance, Employment and Support Allowance, or Universal Credit), your right to claim a Sure Start Maternity Grant isn’t affected.

 You must claim the grant within 11 weeks of the baby’s due date or within three months after the baby’s birth.

 Other benefits and entitlements

 You’re entitled to free prescriptions for at least 12 months In England (in Scotland, Wales and Northern Ireland prescriptions are free for everyone).
 You’re also entitled to free NHS dental treatment until the certificate expires.
 Ask your doctor or midwife for form FW8, which you fill in and they sign and send off for you.